 >>Read our full article on the directors conduct report

-What Happens if you Refuse to Produce an SOA?
+What Happens if You Refuse to Produce an SOA?

 In the case of failure to submit the SOA without a reasonable excuse, the nominated person is liable to a one-off fine of £5,000 and/or a daily default fine set by the court (£500).